SteveImmanuel/Database-Concurrency-Algorithm/README.md

 In this assignment, you will need to make changes to the following files/classes/methods:

   txn/lock_manager.cc:
-    all methods (aside for the constructor and deconstructor) for classes 'LockManagerA' (Part 1A) and 'LockManagerB' (Part 1B)
+    all methods (aside for the constructor and deconstructor) for classes 'SimpleLocking' (Part 1A) and 'LockManagerB' (Part 1B)

   txn/txn_processor.cc:
     'TxnProcessor::RunOCCScheduler' method (Part 2)